TatsumoriYuno/Infinitreat-P101/README.md

 1: Open Pirate101 if it isn't open already and head to an unpopulated area/realm.
 Changing realms is important for consistency if your connection is unreliable.

 2: Head to whatever location you wish to do the glitch from.
-This shouldn't matter if your PC is anywhere close to decent, but lag doess have an influence on the glitch's success rate, so moving to a smaller, effectless room might help.
+This shouldn't matter if your PC is anywhere close to decent, but lag does have an influence on the glitch's success rate, so moving to a smaller, effectless room might help.

 3: Set the pet you wish to raise into the top-left slot of the first page.